-1. It's one of the most profitable uses of your non-prime time.
-School photography programs are typically conducted on weekday mornings, usually Tuesday through Thursday, and the work day often concludes by early afternoon.
-This is typically the "slow" time in your studio and provides maximum profit opportunities in the shortest length of time.
+- It’s one of the most profitable uses of your non-prime time.
+School photography programs are typically conducted on weekday mornings, usually Tuesday through Thursday, and often end by early afternoon.
+This is typically the “slow” time in your studio and provides maximum profit opportunities in the shortest length of time.
 Plus, many schools do programs twice a year—in the Fall AND Spring, so you double your potential.

-2. You will build a powerhouse database for your year-round marketing efforts.
-Collect customer information including addresses, phone numbers and even email addresses through your marketing of school photographs.
-Parents of school-age children are your potential future clients for all types of family, senior, and children's photography.
+- You will build a great database for your year-round marketing efforts.
+Collect customer information including addresses, phone numbers and even email addresses while marketing for school photographs.
+Parents of school-age children are your potential future clients for all types of family, senior and children’s photography.
 Collect all that data and put it to good use.

-3. You can greatly expand your market area.
-As this work is location-based, you can go get school account clients all over your area, not just those in close proximity to you.
-You'll have a much wider sphere of business to take advantage of, which is particularly important when competition is tight in your own locale.
+- You can greatly expand your market area.
+Since this school photography work is location-based, you can go get school account clients all over your area, not just those in close proximity to you.
+You’ll have a much wider range of business to take advantage of, which is particularly important if the competition is tight in your own area.

-4. Successful school photographers can have an enviable lifestyle.
-True, you'll work hard for 2-3 months in the fall and spring, but there are many perks you'll really enjoy.
-Imagine having no weekend work and the ability to take off two months in the summer and have all school holidays off, including spring break.
-That's lots of time to share with your family.
+- Successful school photographers can have an enviable lifestyle.
+True, you’ll work hard for 2-3 months in the fall and spring, but there are many perks you’ll get to enjoy.
+Imagine having no weekend work, the ability to take off two months in the summer and have all school holidays off, including spring break.
+That’s lots of time to share with your family.

-5. Do it right and you'll not only make great profits now, but you'll develop a market segment that can provide an excellent retirement fund down the road.
+- Do it right and you’ll not only make great profits now, but you will develop a market segment that can provide an excellent retirement fund down the road.
 School photography businesses are in high demand as acquisitions by the large national companies.
-Build a significant number of accounts and sell off your school business when you're ready to retire.
-You'll get top dollar for the sale of these assets—far more than you most likely will for your studio business itself.
+Build a significant number of accounts and sell off your school business when you’re ready to retire.
+You’ll get top dollar for the sale of these assets—far more than you most likely will for your studio business itself.